-We’ve been on the fence about getting rid of cable for the last couple years, and this month we finally pulled the plug!
-I’m pretty sure the reason we waited so long was because we really didn’t know much about streaming TV options (it’s a bit intimidating!), and we were also worried our TV watching experience wouldn’t be as great as with traditional cable, or that we’d miss certain channels.
+We’ve been on the fence about getting rid of cable for the last couple of years, and this month we finally pulled the plug!
+I’m pretty sure the reason we waited so long was that we really didn’t know much about streaming TV options (it’s a bit intimidating!), and we were also worried our TV watching experience wouldn’t be as great as with traditional cable, or that we’d miss certain channels.

 …AND did I mention that I’m not super techy?! lol

 I’ve had cable most of my adult life!

 We have switched back and forth between Direct TV and Cox cable, depending on who had the best promotions and rates.
 Most currently our Direct TV bill topped out at $180 😱, and they weren’t willing to lower it, so we canceled.